gridpoint-com/svg_island/README.md

 notes:
 meks
 SVG, or Scalable Vector Graphic, is a markup language for describing 2 dimensional vector graphics.
 Vector graphics is a form of computer graphics in which visual images are created directly from geometric shapes such as points, lines, curves and polygons.
-Elements such as polyline and text are used to create the actual images.
+Elements such as polyline and text are used together to create visuals.
 And attributes such as fill and stroke modify those elements.

 ---